layer3switch/metrilyx-2.0/docs/Installation.md

 ##### Postgresql/MySQL
 No additional steps are required.

+#### Upgrading configuration
+As new configuration options may be added and removed a script has been provided to check and update your configuration.
+To generate a new configuration file based on your existing one, issue the following command:

+	$ cd /opt/metrilyx
+	$ ./bin/cfgmgr.py -i etc/metrilyx/metrilyx.conf -n

+This will display the new configuration.
+To write it out, exclude the **-n** option.
+This will create a file in the current directory called **metrilyx.conf.new**.
+Check the file to make sure your options look correct and then replace your current config.

+The commands below will backup the existing config and copy in the new one.

+	$ cd /opt/metrilyx
+	$ cp etc/metrilyx/metrilyx.conf{,.backup}
+	$ cp metrilyx.conf.new etc/metrilyx/metrilyx.conf

+#### Upgrading models
 Once you have the data in the database you will need to upgrade the model schema of each model.
 To do this run the following commands:

 	$ cd /opt/metrilyx